Q: Is Touro Law accredited?

 Public Interest Law

-Students are not required to designate an area of specialization during their career at Touro Law Center.
+* Academic concentrations.
+A concentration is designed to offer students advanced training in a specific area of law.
+Students are not required to designate an area of concentration during their career at Touro Law Center.

 Q: What is the Law Center's total enrollment?